RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/early_february_check_in.md

 So that's what I'm feeling right now, and why I expressed my priorities the way I did.
 If anyone is interested in the mechanics of the blog system--that is, if you're ready to grab it and use it but you want me to explain how it works so that _you_ can modify it to your liking--then I'll be happy to go into detail; having people besides me engaged in this project is one of my highest priorities.
-For myself and this project as a whole, the priority is to get the cooresponding private site experience on the board, so that the overall evolution of the system balances the public and private perspectives.
+For myself and this project as a whole, the priority is to get the corresponding private site experience on the board, so that the overall evolution of the system balances the public and private perspectives.

 [^1]: "Serverless" is a tech buzzword that means that an application doesn't require its operator
       to directly manage whole computers in the cloud.
-Instead, of renting whole computers, serverless applications use services like [cloud functions](https://raphaelluckom.com/posts/cloud_functions.html)
+Instead of renting whole computers, serverless applications use services like [cloud functions](https://raphaelluckom.com/posts/cloud_functions.html)
       for their compute needs, object stores like S3 for their storage needs, and pay-as-you-go databases like DynamoDB.
 These systems are intended to be easier to administer and scale than equivalent services